Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: CEEX Exact EW Effects from MC-hh for the ATLAS Acceptance for Decays to Lepton Pairs Used in the Measurement of

 In Fig.~\ref{fig-8} we consider the total transverse momentum distribution of photons for $10^8$ events which were showered by HERWIG 6.5.

 For the ISR (see the green (light shade) ratio plot) we have non-flat effects at that reach the 15 per cent level whereas for the IFI (see the violet (light dark shade) ratio plot) the effects are non-flat and at or below the per mille level.
 For the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) the effects are at the few per mille level and are non-flat.
 Per mille level studies, to be conservative, should take all three effects into account.
+When we repeat the calculations (see the Appendix, Fig.~\ref{fig-12}) for the PDG~\cite{PDG:2016} quark mass values we see similar size effects with the entirely similar characters wherein the ISR effect is shifted at the level of 1\% while the IFI and exact ${\cal O}(\alpha^2L)$ effects are shifted by fractional per mille levels.

 In Fig.~\ref{fig-9} we turn to the rapidity of the total photon momentum for $10^8$ events showered by HERWIG 6.5.